Frequently Asked Questions

 How do I access patient information through etHIN?

-You may access information through your own EMR after integration to etHIN, or, if you don’t have an EMR, through etHIN’s secure Physician’s Portal, also known as the Virtual Health Record (VHR).
+You may access information through your own EMR after integration to etHIN, or, if you don’t have an EMR, through etHIN’s secure Physician’s Portal, also known as the etHIN Health Information Portal (eHIP).

-Yes, etHIN can provide access to both the Virtual Health Record, mentioned above, and DirectSX, a secure email system that allows sharing of clinical information.
+Yes, etHIN can provide access to both the etHIN Health Information Portal (eHIP), mentioned above, and DirectSX, a secure email system that allows sharing of clinical information.
 DirectSX is a simple, secure messaging system that allows for patient information to be sent from one provider to another.